 Costs to Fix a Diverter Valve Fault

 Expect to pay £250-350 to have a faulty diverter valve replaced.

 Like every other aspect of a heating system, there’s a lot that affects the cost.

-First, the cost of the diverter valve.
+Firstly, there’s the cost of the diverter valve itself.

-If you’re boiler has a diverter valve costing £150-200, it’s much more likely to cost £275-350 to repair (including parts and labour).
+However, if your existing diverter valve costs £150-200, it’s much more likely to cost £275-350 to repair (including parts and labour).